The stability manifold of local orbifold elliptic quotients: Stability conditions

 \begin{remark}[{\cite[Prop.
-5.3]{Bri07_triang_cat}}] When one wants to construct stability conditions it is often easier to use an alternative definition.
-One can define a stability condition to be $\sigma=(Z,\sA)$ where $\sA$ is the heart of a bounded $t$-structure and $Z$ is a stability function with the Harder-Narasimhan and support property.
-A \emph{stability function} is a linear map $Z\colon K(\sA)\to \C$ such that any non-zero $E\in \sA$, satisfies $ Z([E])\in \R_{>0} \cdot e^{i\pi\phi}$ with $\phi\in(0,1]$.
+5.3]{Bri07_triang_cat}}] To construct stability conditions it is often convenient to use an alternative definition.
+In fact, sometimes we will write a stability condition as a pair $\sigma=(Z,\sA)$, where $\sA$ is the heart of a bounded $t$-structure and $Z$ is a \emph{stability function} satisfying Harder-Narasimhan and support property.
+A stability function is a linear map $Z\colon K(\sA)\to \C$ such that any non-zero $E\in \sA$ satisfies $ Z([E])\in \R_{>0} \cdot e^{i\pi\phi}$ with $\phi\in(0,1]$.
 Then one defines $\phi$ to be the phase of $E$, and declares $E$ to be $\sigma$-(semi)stable if for all non-zero subobjects $F\in\sA$ of $E$, $\phi(F)<(\leq) \phi(E)$.
 We say that $Z$ satisfies the HN property if for every $E\in\sA$ there is a unique filtration